pambrose/prometheus-proxy/README.md

 $ java -jar prometheus-agent.jar --config https://raw.githubusercontent.com/pambrose/prometheus-proxy/master/examples/myapps.conf
 ```

-If prometheus-proxy were running on proxy.local and the
+If prometheus-proxy were running on a machine named *proxy.local* and the
 prometheus-agent had this `agent.pathConfigs` value in the *myapps.conf* config:

 ```hocon